Final Fantasy Mystic Quest: Reception

 According to Square's publicity department, Final Fantasy Mystic Quest sold a total of 800,000 units, with roughly half of these sold in Japan.

-On its original North American release, it scored a 3.725/5 in the November 1992 issue of Nintendo Power, a 29/40 in Electronic Gaming Monthly, and 86% in Electronic Games.
 The game did not generate much excitement in either America or Japan, although it is thought to have appealed to younger fans.
-The game ultimately failed in its bid to bring mainstream North American popularity to console RPGs (a feat that wouldn't be accomplished until Final Fantasy VII five years later), and simultaneously alienated fans of the series anticipating another epic following Final Fantasy IV.
+The game ultimately failed in its bid to bring mainstream North American popularity to console RPGs, and simultaneously alienated fans of the series anticipating another epic following Final Fantasy IV.
 Electronic Games described the title as "Final Fantasy with an identity crisis" due to the inherent flaw of creating a game that didn't appeal to the masses or the hard-core gaming audience.

 Reviews written in the years after its initial release remained largely negative.
-After the Wii Virtual Console release, Kotaku dubbed it "The Worst Final Fantasy" in the title of the review, and GamesRadar called it a "franchise embarrassment for its enemies that stand still and wait for players to attack.
+After the Wii Virtual Console release, Kotaku dubbed it "The Worst Final Fantasy" in the title of the review, and GamesRadar called it a "franchise embarrassment" for its enemies that stand still and wait for players to attack.
 IGN rated the Wii Virtual Console release a 6.0, or "Okay", citing an extremely repetitive and simple battle system, and very little character development.
 1UP.com rated the game a "Not Worth It!", calling it "handholding" and "insubstantial".